Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Conclusions and future directions

 For the numerical solution of integrable systems, it is natural to ask whether similar schemes could be designed to conserve even more invariants.
 This seems difficult in terms of both the spatial and temporal discretization.
 We have found that Fourier Galerkin methods do not preserve, for instance, the fourth invariant of KdV.
 Meanwhile, the efficiency of our projection-based relaxation method relies crucially on the efficiency of the inner projection onto the manifolds defined by the first invariants.
 While the idea can be extended directly to projections that conserve $N$ invariants (with relaxation to conserve invariant $N+1$), efficiency will likely be significantly reduced if the inner projections are too expensive.
 The Toda lattice and the Ablowitz-Ladik lattice are natural systems on which to test time discretizations that may preserve several invariants.

 While our description and experiments have been restricted to one spatial dimension, the schemes can be extended in a natural way to higher dimensions.
 In order to conserve momentum, we require the imposition of periodic boundary conditions.
 With more general boundary conditions, mass and energy are still conserved, but we note that conservation of mass and energy can be achieved also with other SBP spatial discretizations along with previously-published time discretization approaches.
 Another natural question is whether the effort to conserve three invariants is worthwhile.
 Of course, conservation is already highly desirable from a physical point of view, and our experiments show that in some cases conserving all three quantities gives a significant quantitative advantage over conserving just two, with respect to long-time error growth.
+In the end, the choice of whether to use a structure-preserving method depends on the application and the goals of the computation.
 The downside of imposing all three discrete conservation laws is that one must use Fourier Galerkin methods, which cost notably more than collocation methods.
 A more detailed comparison of the cost of different conservation techniques (especially with respect to time) is the subject of future work.